CloudBindle/bindle/README.md

 ## About

+Please use [HubFlow](http://datasift.github.io/gitflow/) for development.
+The working branch is "develop".

 This project is a wrapper around [Vagrant](http://www.vagrantup.com/) and provides the ability to launch either a single node or a cluster of compute